 On this dayAug 23, 1989

-Black Teen Murdered by White Mob in Brooklyn, New York
+White Mob Murders Black Teen in Brooklyn, New York

 Later investigation revealed that a neighborhood girl, Gina Feliciano, had recently spurned the advances of a young white man in the neighborhood and was rumored to be dating an African American.
 Angry, the rejected white boy gathered friends to lay in wait for the Black boyfriend they believed would be visiting Ms. Feliciano.
 Yusef Hawkins, who had no connection to the white girl, walked into this scene of racial tension and lost his life.

-The death of Yusef Hawkins was the third murder of a Black male by a white mob in increasingly racially-polarized 1980s New York.
+Yusef Hawkins was the third Black male to be murdered by a white mob in increasingly racially-polarized 1980s New York.
 Shortly after the slaying, Rev. Al Sharpton led a protest march through Bensonhurst.
 Neighborhood residents met the protesters with such intense resistance that one marcher said she had “not been through an experience like this since the 60s.”
-A year after Mr. Hawkins’s murder, 18-year-old Joseph Fama was convicted of second-degree murder and a string of lesser charges and sentenced to thirty-two years in prison.
+A year after Mr. Hawkins’s murder, 18-year-old Joseph Fama was convicted of second-degree murder and a string of lesser charges and was sentenced to 32 years in prison.
 Five other participants were charged in connection with Mr. Hawkins's murder and received lesser sentences.